 The 1st VII captain is a much sought after position and is considered a significant responsibility to hold but within the squad she is supported by a number of talented individuals who usually gained representative honours featuring in North Wales regional squads or performance “hubs”.

 One of our most successful graduates from the school has been Suzy Drane who has more than 75 caps for Wales and plays in the Super League for the Celtic Dragons.

 Rydal Penrhos has a rich rugby history.
-The game has changed dramatically since the days of Wilf Wooller (Old Rydalian capped in rugby and cricket and considered the most talented Welsh sportsman ever) and Bleddyn Williams (former Welsh rugby captain and the last captain to lead the Welsh team to victory over the All Blacks) but the school continues to produce players of an international standard, with players progressing through regional squads to be selected for Wales U18s or U20s on an annual basis.
+The game has changed dramatically since the days of Wilf Wooller (Old Rydalian capped in rugby and cricket and considered the most talented Welsh sportsman ever) and Bleddyn Williams (former Welsh rugby captain and the last captain to lead the Welsh team to victory over the All Blacks) but the school continues to produce players of a high standard.

 There are a number of Old Rydalians who are currently playing professional rugby across Europe and the role of 1st XV captain is one of the most prestigious within the school.

 Fixture lists are busy throughout the Autumn term with fixtures every weekend, and occasional midweek ones too.
-These are played against the best independent and rugby-playing state schools across the North West and West Midlands.
-As we are affiliated to the Cheshire RFU, we compete in the Cheshire County and Natwest cup competitions.
-We also represent Wales in the prestigious Deutsche Bank Schools 6 Nations.
+These are played against the best independent and rugby-playing state schools across the North West.

 In the Spring term U18 and U16 teams continue their skill development on the 7s circuit playing midweek and weekend competitions across the north of England.
 The grand finale for each team is the National School 7s, and having twice been finalists in the U18 competition expectations are always high.